 Precipitation anomaly percentages were calculated for May-September of 1951-2017.
-The method is annual precipitation - average precipitation / average precipitation (the reference period for calculating average precipitation and anomalies is 1951-2017).
-Then, compared to the drought and flood grades established in this study (Figure 3).
-The comparison showed that the drought and flood grades and the precipitation anomaly percentages were highly consistent on inter-annual to decadal variability, and their correlation passed the 0.01 significance test.
-Therefore, the drought and flood grades of the instrumental measurement period calculated using the method in the Atlas can be connected with the drought and flood grades of the historical period for analysis.
+The method is [annual May-September precipitation-average May-September precipitation] / average May-September precipitation (both annual and average May-September precipitation is calculated based on precipitation data for each site from May-September for 1951-2017, and average May-September precipitation is the mean of annual May-September accumulated precipitation in the whole period).
+The precipitation anomaly percentages at the eight sites were then averaged to give the basin-averaged precipitation anomaly percentages for the HRB.
+Figure 3 shows a comparison of the drought and flood grades established in this study and the precipitation anomaly percentages during the period of 1951-2017.
+The drought and flood grades and the precipitation anomaly percentages were highly consistent on inter-annual to decadal scale variability, and their correlation passed the 0.01 significance test.
+Therefore, the drought and flood grades of the instrumental measurement period calculated using the method in the Atlas are able to well indicate the precipitation change, and they can be directly connected with the drought and flood grades of the historical period for use in the following analysis.
 The applicability of the procedure was also confirmed in previous studies (Wang and Zhao, 1979; Fang et al., 2014).